 HEARINGS (AS 39.52.350-360)

 An accusation by the Attorney General of an alleged violation may result in a hearing.
 An administrative law judge from the state's Office of Administrative Hearings serves as hearing officer and determines the time, place and other matters.
-The parties to the hearing are the Attorney General, acting as prosecutor, and the accused public employee, who may be represented by an attorney.
-Within 30 days of the conclusion of the hearing, the hearing officer files a report with the Personnel Board and provides a copy to the parties.
+The parties to the proceeding are the Attorney General, acting as prosecutor, and the accused public employee, who may be represented by an attorney.
+Within 30 days after the hearing, the hearing officer files a report with the Personnel Board and provides a copy to the parties.

 PERSONNEL BOARD ACTION (AS 39.52.370)

-The hearing officer's report will be reviewed by the Personnel Board.
-The Personnel Board is responsible for determining whether a violation occurred and for imposing penalties.
+The Personnel Board reviews the hearing officer's report and is responsible for determining whether a violation occurred and for imposing penalties.
 An appeal may be filed by the public employee in the Superior Court.

 PENALTIES (AS 39.52.410-460)

-All penalties under this law are in addition to discipline that may be imposed by the agency.
+All penalties under the Ethics Act are in addition to discipline that may be imposed by the employee's agency.

-The Personnel Board may order a public employee in violation of the Ethics Act to stop engaging in official actions related to the complaint, may order divestiture, establishment of a blind trust, restitution or forfeiture, and may recommend disciplinary action.
+The Personnel Board may order a public employee, who is violating the Ethics Act, to stop engaging in actions related to the complaint.
+It may order divestiture, establishment of a blind trust, restitution or forfeiture, and may recommend disciplinary action.

 Fees, gifts, or compensation received in violation of the Ethics Act may be recovered by the Attorney General.